chokychou/gym-flappy-bird/README.md

 # Gym-Flappy-Bird

-Foobar is a flappy-bird game bot trained using Q-learning.
+Gym-Flappy-Bird is a flappy-bird game bot trained using Q-learning.

 ## Installation